jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (b) any other charge on which the person was originally arrested; or (c) any charge that the person faced at any time between his or her arrest and before conviction.
 (2) The types of detention that are pre-sentence detention are detention under an order made under section 24(2) of the Criminal Procedure (Mentally Impaired Persons) Act 2003 and detention on remand pursuant to a court order—
-  (a) in a prison (or in a police station in accordance with section 35 of the Corrections Act 2004):
+  (a) in a prison (or in a Police station in accordance with section 35 of the Corrections Act 2004):
-  (b) in a residence established under section 364 of the Children, Young Persons, and Their Families Act 1989, or detention in police custody under section 238(1)(e) of that Act:
+  (b) in a residence established under section 364 of the Children, Young Persons, and Their Families Act 1989, or detention in Police custody under section 238(1)(e) of that Act:
   (c) in a hospital or secure facility under any of sections 23, 35, 38(2), and 44(1) of the Criminal Procedure (Mentally Impaired Persons) Act 2003:
   (d) in a hospital or secure facility pursuant to an order under section 171(2) of the Summary Proceedings Act 1957:
   (e) in a hospital following an application under section 45(2) of the Mental Health (Compulsory Assessment and Treatment) Act 1992: